DistributedSystemsGroup/zoe/docs/vision.rst

 of RAM a Spark Executor should use, how many cores are available in the system or even how many worker nodes should be used to meet an execution deadline.

 Moreover we feel that there is a lack of solutions in the field of private clouds, where resources are not infinite and data layers (data-sets) may be shared between different users.
-All the current Open Source solutions we are aware of target the public cloud use case and try to, more or less, mimic what Amazon and other big names are doing in their data-centers.
+All the current Open Source solutions we are aware of target the public cloud use case and try, more or less, to mimic what Amazon and other big names are doing in their data-centers.

 Zoe strives to satisfy the following requirements: